Accrediting Council for Continuing Education and Training

-Current owner David Merwin actively fosters that legacy, with Black and Butje serving as consultants.
+Current owner David Merwin actively fosters that legacy.

 Initially approved by the New York State Department of Education in November of 1992, FLSM opened its doors to students in the spring of 1994.
 To date, the Ithaca Campus of the Finger Lakes School of Massage has graduated more than 2000 students.

 In October 2008, FLSM opened its first branch campus in Mount Kisco, NY.
 The branch campus relies upon the wisdom, compassion, and experience of a diverse faculty that includes a number of graduates from the Ithaca program.

 What Our Graduates Have to Say